Naval Base Ventura County Sailor first to earn Navy Security Force Specialist Insignia

 |0

-This work, Naval Base Ventura County Sailor first to earn Navy Security Force Specialist Insignia [Image 2 of 2], by PO1 John Cason, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Naval Base Ventura County Sailor first to earn Navy Security Force Specialist Insignia, by LTJG Drew Verbis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Naval Base Ventura County Sailor first to earn Navy Security Force Specialist Insignia

 LEAVE A COMMENT